 The anticipated permanency of remote work for so many will undoubtedly trigger an influx of social engineering scams, with phishing as the most egregious offender.
 Phishing scams come in all shapes and sizes, but we have tips for what to do when confronted with suspicious activity.

-And last but not least, we’ve plugged encryption before, but encrypting your data will become even more crucial for workers transmitting information between their home and office networks.
+And last but not least, encrypting your data will become even more crucial for workers transmitting information between their home and office networks.
 Hackers like to pounce on data in transit, but encryption ensures that anything they might come away with will be useless.

 The Human Element